mesosphere/marathon-autoscale/README.md

     --and either--
     AS_PASSWORD: secret0 #password of the userid above ideally from the secret store
     AS_SECRET: secret0 #private key of the userid above ideally from the secret store

+For the Amazon Web Services (AWS) Simple Queue Service (SQS) scaling mode, the queue length will be determined by the approximate number of visible messages attribute.
+The ApproximateNumberOfMessages attribute returns the approximate number of visible messages in a queue.

 If you are using SQS as your scaling mode: